Collaborative public lands work

 Lend your voice to make a difference in protecting our outdoor assets

-In January 2017, Business for Montana’s Outdoors collaborated with individuals and organizations across to support the largest ever public lands rally at the state Capitol.
-Thousands attended the rally reminding lawmakers of the important economic and cultural value of Montana’s public lands.
+Business for Montana’s Outdoors has collaborated with individuals and organizations across Montana to support our public lands in a variety of ways since our inception in 2012.
+Efforts include one of the most well attended public lands rallies at the state Capitol, where thousands of Montanans gathered to remind lawmakers of the important economic and cultural value of Montana’s public lands.